 The RAND Corporation is a non-profit, non-partisan organization with an international reputation for conducting high-quality research and analyses, particularly on matters of public policy and national defense.
-The U.S. Army has asked researchers at RAND to design and implement the Today's Army Spouse Survey.
+The U.S. Army has asked researchers at RAND to design and implement the Army Spouse Panel surveys.

 Does this survey have an official Survey Control Number (SCN) from the U.S. Army?